-Sobering news from travel officials today has confirmed that overseas travel, as we knew it, will likely not resume as normal until 2023.
-Yes, three years from now.
+Sobering news from travel officials today has confirmed that overseas travel, as we knew it, will likely not resume as normal until 2024.
+Yes, four years from now.

 — News Breakfast (@BreakfastNews) May 13, 2020

-While Prime Minister Scott Morrison hopes interstate travel could resume as soon as July, the idea of Trans-Tasman “bubble” that could see Australians being able to visit New Zealand first and vice-versa, could still be a little ways off.
+While restricted interstate travel has resumed, and many are already taking advantage of intra-state weekenders, the idea of the highly anticipated Trans-Tasman “bubble” — that could see Australians being able to visit New Zealand first and vice-versa — could still be a little ways off.

 The current health crisis is evolving rapidly.
 If you suspect you or a family member has coronavirus you should call (not visit) your GP or ring the national Coronavirus Health Information Hotline on 1800 020 080.